-Please note that the hospital is not a public place, but we are happy to arrange visits and a tour of the hospital and the Peter Pan memorials by prior appointment.
+Please note that the hospital is not a public place, but we are happy to arrange a tour of the hospital and the Peter Pan memorials by prior appointment.

-The collection of Peter Pan editions, theatre programmes and memorabilia held at the charity offices as well as the hospital museum and archives can be viewed, also by prior appointment.
+The collection of Peter Pan editions, theatre programmes and memorabilia held at the charity offices, can also be viewed by prior appointment.

-If you would like to arrange a tour and a viewing of the collection (both at the charity and Museum) please contact firstname.lastname@example.org or call 020 7239 3047 (Mon-Fri 9.30am-5.00 pm) to make an appointment.
+If you would like to arrange a tour and a viewing of the collection please contact firstname.lastname@example.org or call 020 7239 3000 (Mon-Fri 9.30am-5pm) to make an appointment.

-Please note that visits can only be made Monday-Friday, 9.30am to 5.00pm (excluding bank holidays).
+Please note that visits can only be made on Tuesdays, Wednesdays and Thursdays, 9.30am to 5pm (excluding bank holidays).